endjin/dotnet-adr/README.md

 ## What are Architectural Decision Records?

+TBD

 ## Why we adopted ADRs

 Several years ago we worked on a very complex project which required R&D, technical spikes, benchmarking, load-testing, performance tuning cycles, and further benchmarking in order to find the optimal solution.
 This process worked incredibly well and we delivered orders of magnitude performance improvements over the existing solution.

 During the end-of-project retrospective we identified two sub-optimal outcomes; firstly we felt that while we had worked minor miracles in our technical solutions, the customer never seemed particularly impressed by the improvements.
 Secondly, the customer hired a new architect just as we finished delivering the solution, and as part of their onboarding process reviewed the solution and criticized almost every aspect with "I wouldn't have done it that way.
 At my last job we approached it like X and found it to be best".

 We realized that the two issues were related.
 For the first problem, we concluded that we had failed to follow the most basic instruction you're given at school; "show your workings".
 We had hidden all the hard work, all the complexity, all of the hypothesis-testing experiments, and just presented the results _Fait Accompli_.
 The second problem had the same root cause.
 Because we had not recorded all of our experiments in a systematic way, we had no evidence to show that the approach the architect considered "best" was actually the first approach we took, but when we benchmarked and load-tested the approach it couldn't handle the data throughput at the price-point required by the customer.
 "Best" is an entirely based on situational context.
 What's "best" in one situation is inappropriate in another.